Gen V Season 2: Release Date, Plot Details And Everything Else We Know

 More about ‘Gen V’

-Much like all three seasons of The Boys, Gen V comprises eight episodes in total, with the first five now available for streaming on Amazon Prime Video.
-That leaves three episodes, and three more weeks of adrenaline-pumping spinoff excitement in season 1.
+Much like all three seasons of The Boys, Gen V season 1 comprises eight episodes in total, with the first five now available for streaming on Amazon Prime Video.
+That leaves us with three episodes and three more weeks of adrenaline-pumping spinoff excitement.

-Hopefully, we will get to see the same cast return to the screens for Gen V season 2 as well.
+Hopefully, we will get to see all of the major cast members returning for Gen V season 2 as well.

 Check out the trailer of Gen V below: